All Products

 3.2 Test access

-1. Add a public endpoint for the application.
-For more information, see Attach a CLB instance to an application and generate a public or private IP address for the application.
+1. Add a public endpoint to the application.
+For more information, see Bind an SLB instance to an application and generate a public or private IP address for the application.

-2. Copy the public endpoint and test access in a browser.
+2. Copy the public endpoint and open it in a browser to test access.

-Go to the Basic Information page of the application.
-In the navigation pane on the left, click Application Monitoring.
+Go to the Basic Information page of your application.
+In the left navigation pane, click Application Monitoring.
 On the Application Monitoring page, view the Monitoring Data.

 1. Log on to the ARMS console.

-2. In the navigation pane on the left, choose Application Monitoring > Application List.
-In the top menu bar, select the destination region.
+2. In the left navigation pane, choose Application Monitoring > Application List.
+In the top menu bar, select the target region.

-3. On the Application List page, search for your application and click its name.
+3. In the search box on the Application List page, search for your application, and then click the application name.

-4. View the monitoring data on the monitoring details page.
+4. View the monitoring data on the details page.

 eysHShmevA